europanite/standard_python_environment/README.md

 ```
 Now you are inside the Python container 🎉

-You cannot JupyterLab because this is a simple branch.
+You cannot use JupyterLab because this is a simple branch.

 ---

 ## License
-- MIT
+- Apache License 2.0